 If your business is on the larger side, and you have the time and staff to maintain several different properties, then you might want to opt for a subdomain approach.
 Subdomains are perfect a large brands that has separate, unique entities.
 They can even be easier to implement from an operations standpoint, especially if you’re serving different applications or platforms like:

 - Application status report

 Subdomains are preferable if a brand has several large, distinct entities that need their own websites.
-Disney, for example, uses subdomains for its parks, video, and media properties to maintain them as separate entities.
-It markets each separately, directing external links back to their respective subdomains instead of a single domain containing content about every entity.
+Disney, for example, uses subdomains for its parks, video, and other properties to maintain them as separate entities.

-If your brand is organized around topics big enough to warrant their own domains, these entities are probably strong enough to stand on their own individual backlink profile.
+If your brand is organized around topics big enough to warrant their own domains, they might be strong enough to stand on their own individual backlink profiles.
 Combining such domains into a subdirectory setup would likely only sacrifice link equity due to changing every URL.